p-rs/SplunkModularInputsPythonFramework/implementations/command/appServer/static/README.md

-# Splunk Command Modular Input v1.1
+# Splunk Command Modular Input v1.2
 by Damien Dallimore
-November 2013
+May 2018
 ----

 ## Overview